LearnYouSomeComputer/Tools-For-Programming/01-Exploring-Text-Editors.md

 Although that's a fun fact, you shouldn't actually do that.

 Emacs was originally developed using a keyboard known as the [space-cadet keyboard](https://en.wikipedia.org/wiki/Space-cadet_keyboard).
-Its layout is similar to, though notably different from today's typical keyboard layout.
+Its layout is similar to, though notably different from, today's typical keyboard layout.
 One such difference is that the space-cadet had a Meta key, which we no longer have today.
 Another difference is the layout of modifier keys.
 Many of the Emacs keybindings (keyboard shortcuts, sort of) felt natural for space-cadet users but feel like insane acrobatics today.